micmejia/bible-dump/AMPC/Hebrews/Heb 11.md

-By faith Abraham, when he was put to the test [while the testing of his faith was [^d]still in progress], [^e]had already brought Isaac for an offering; he who had gladly received _and_ welcomed [God's] promises was ready to sacrifice his only son,
+By faith Abraham, when he was put to the test [while the testing of his faith was still in progress], had already brought Isaac for an offering; he who had gladly received _and_ welcomed [God's] promises was ready to sacrifice his only son,